alsey89/fullstack-nuxt-cf-template/docs/BACKEND/ERROR_HANDLING.md

 // In your i18n files
 export default {
   errors: {
+    passwordSameAsOld:
-    passwordSameAsOld: 'Your new password must be different from your current password',
+      "Your new password must be different from your current password",
-    emailExists: 'This email is already registered.
-Try logging in instead.',
+    emailExists: "This email is already registered.
+Try logging in instead.",
-    invalidCredentials: 'Invalid email or password',
+    invalidCredentials: "Invalid email or password",
-    tokenExpired: 'This link has expired.
-Please request a new one.',
+    tokenExpired: "This link has expired.
+Please request a new one.",
-    tenantMismatch: 'Your session has expired.
-Please sign in again.',
+    tenantMismatch: "Your session has expired.
+Please sign in again.",
-    generic: 'Something went wrong.
-Please try again.', }
+    generic: "Something went wrong.
+Please try again.", },
-}
+};

 // Map codes to translations
 const errorMap = {
-  [ERROR_CODES.PASSWORD_SAME_AS_OLD]: 'errors.passwordSameAsOld',
+  [ERROR_CODES.PASSWORD_SAME_AS_OLD]: "errors.passwordSameAsOld",
-  [ERROR_CODES.EMAIL_EXISTS]: 'errors.emailExists',
+  [ERROR_CODES.EMAIL_EXISTS]: "errors.emailExists",
-  [ERROR_CODES.INVALID_CREDENTIALS]: 'errors.invalidCredentials',
+  [ERROR_CODES.INVALID_CREDENTIALS]: "errors.invalidCredentials",
   // ... etc
 };

-const message = t(errorMap[error.code] || 'errors.generic');
+const message = t(errorMap[error.code] || "errors.generic");
 ```

 ---